iannickgagnon/MDAF-objective-function/readme.md

 The `MDAF-objective-function` module  is a specialized tool designed to streamline the process of defining and evaluating objective functions.
 It offers a low-code template that simplifies the setup and execution of complex objective functions, allowing researchers to concentrate more on refining their algorithms and less on the intricacies of coding.

+## Version

+This library uses calendar versioning (`MAJOR.YEAR.NUMBER`) for where :

+- `MAJOR`: This represents a major release.
+- `YEAR`: The year of the release.
+- `NUMBER`: The release number for the given year.

 ## Features

 - **Automated accounting**: The number times a function is evaluated is automatically incremented and stored (`objective_function.nb_calls`).